mvexel/openstreetmap-vintage-tile-server/README.md

 1. The full path to your history PBF
 2. The 4-digit year you want tiles for

+*With a default Docker installation on Linux, you will need to run the script as root.
+Never run random things from the internet as root.
+Don't trust me.
+Inspect the script and trust it.*

 `./osm-vintage-tile-server.sh /path/to/history.osh.pbf 2008`

 This example will take `/path/to/history.osh.pbf`, create a 2008-01-01 vintage planet, set up a tile server with that data, and expose it at port 8008.
 (The port will be 6000 + the year you choose.)